sergioironhacker/Weather-App/README.md

 # Weather-App
-Weather App HTML CSS JS
+Weather App with API HTML CSS and JS